NikolaVk/battleship-wars/README.md

 - I player the game multiple times to see if everything works correctly
 - A couple of friends also tried playing the game to see if they spot something
-- It was also tested on various devices sich as a tabled and mobile phone
+- It was also tested on various devices such as a tablet and mobile phone

 ### Validator Testing